Deep Serial Number: Computational Watermarking for DNN Intellectual Property Protection: Introduction

-Currently, several approaches have been proposed to embed such watermark into DNNs.
-The logic behind these watermarking approaches is quite simple: building a tracking mechanism that enables legitimate parties to identify stolen model instances.
-We group existing methods into two categories.
-The first class of methods embeds watermark information directly into DNN model parameter \cite{uchida2017embedding,fan2019rethinking}.
-For verification, the legitimate owner needs to be granted to access the model parameters in order to check the presence of the statistical bias of watermark.
-However, in many scenarios, white-box access for verification is not practical.
-The second series of work embeds watermark using the emerging backdoor attack approach \cite{tang2020embarrassingly, gu2017badnets}.
-During training phrase, in addition to learn original tasks, DNNs also learn a connection between a secret trigger pattern and a target label.
-For verification, owners can remotely query the trigger set and verify the labels with regard to trigger set labels.
-Nevertheless, this kind of watermarking approach is vulnerable to transfer-learning, where adversaries can remove the fully-connected layers and train a new model based on the features extracted from the remaining network.
-Besides the above-mentioned intrinsic drawbacks of watermarking schemes, another major challenge posing to existing watermarking methods is that they are vulnerable to different kinds of watermarking attacks, such as watermark suppression, watermark removal \cite{yang2019effectiveness} and watermark overwriting \cite{li2019piracy}.
-The vulnerability to attacks further affects their adoption in real-world applications.
-A robust DNN IP protection mechanism that can prevent the stolen model from being used by unauthorized parties and is sufficiently resistant against various attack methods is still lacking.
+Currently, several approaches have been proposed to incorporate watermarks into DNNs.
+The rationale behind these watermarking strategies is to establish a tracking mechanism that enables legitimate parties to identify instances of stolen models.
+We can categorize these methods into two primary classes.
+The first class of methods embeds watermark information directly into the parameters of the DNN model \cite{uchida2017embedding,fan2019rethinking, tang2023science}.
+For verification purposes, stakeholders must have access to the model parameters to examine the presence of the watermark's statistical bias.
+However, this white-box access for verification is often impractical in many applications.
+The second set of approaches employs the backdoor insertion technique \cite{gu2019badnets, tang2020embarrassingly, li2022backdoor} to embed watermarks.
+In these cases, DNNs not only learn their original tasks but also retain outlier input-output pairs, which can be utilized for black-box ownership verification.
+However, these watermarking approaches are vulnerable to the commonly used transfer learning scenario, where adversaries can replace the top decision layers and train a watermark-free model based on the features extracted from the remaining network \cite{chen2019refit}.
+Another significant challenge facing existing watermarking methods is their vulnerability to various watermarking attacks, such as watermark suppression, removal \cite{yang2019effectiveness}, and overwriting \cite{li2019piracy}.
+This susceptibility to attacks further hinders their adoption in real-world applications.
+A robust DNN IP protection mechanism that can prevent unauthorized parties from using the stolen model is still missing.